-My darlings, I am super excited for today's blog post.
+My darlings, I am super excited about today's blog post.
 I found a delicious, artisan pasta from Italy!
 The brand is Bella Italia Products.
 For this new recipe inspiration, I chose their Fileja Calabresi pasta.

-Here I combined eggs, cream, pancetta and salt cod to create a delicious 'one of a kind' recipe.
+Here I combined eggs, cream, pancetta, and salt cod to create a delicious 'one of a kind' recipe.
 Inspired by both classic Italian and Portuguese dishes.
-This dish is indulgent, elegant and bold!
+This dish is indulgent, elegant, and bold!
 Enjoy xoxo

 Fileja Calabresi Pancetta Salt Cod in a creamy Carbonara Style Sauce

 500g.
 Pasta Fileja Calabresi

 300g.
 Salt Cod fillet desalted and ready to cook

 100g.
 Pancetta, guanciale or smoked bacon